Stanton–Davis Homestead Museum

-The Stanton–Davis Homestead Museum (formerly known as the Robert Stanton House) is a historic house on Greenhaven Road in Stonington, Connecticut.
-It was built around 1700.
-The property has been a working farm for over 350 years, most by members of the Davis family.
-As of 2012, the house was boarded up and the Stanton family society was struggling to raise renovation funds.
+The Stanton–Davis Homestead Museum (formerly known as the Robert Stanton House) is a historic house on Greenhaven Road in Stonington, Connecticut, built around 1700.
+The property has been a working farm for over 350 years by members of the Davis family.
+The Stanton-Davis Society is currently restoring it into a museum.

 Description and history

-The Stanton-Davis Homestead is located in southeastern Stonington, at the junction of Green Haven Road with the Osbrook Point Road.
+The Stanton-Davis Homestead is located in southeastern Stonington, at the junction of Green Haven Road with Osbrook Point Road.
 The principal feature of the homestead is the main house, a 2 1/2-story timber-framed structure with a gabled roof, central chimney, and shingled exterior.
 It is distinguished by its overhanging side gables, a sign of its great age, and its eaves, which are longer than typical for houses of the period.
-The interior follows a typical center chimney plan, with a narrow staircase in the vestibule that features fine carved woodwork posts and balusters thought to originate in England.
-Interior woodwork also includes fine carved panels and a built-in cabinet dating to the 18th century.
+The interior follows a typical center chimney plan, with a narrow vestibule staircase featuring fine carved woodwork posts and balusters thought to originate in England.
+Interior woodwork also includes finely carved panels and a built-in cabinet dating to the 18th century.
 The house has never been fitted for a number of modern conveniences, including heating systems beyond its fireplaces.

-On October 24, 1764, Robert Stanton, great-grandson of Thomas Stanton, the Indian interpreter, put up the farm as collateral on a debt.
-Thomas Fanning of Groton, Connecticut and Ezra L'Hommedieu of Long Island held the note and ended up owning the farm when Stanton could not repay the note by 1765.
-Not wanting to own a farm, Fanning and L'Hommedieu rented the property to John Davis of Long Island, and he bought the land outright in 1772.
-The property remained in the Davis family until the late 20th century, when it was passed to a family foundation, which was formed to preserve the homestead as a museum.
+Thomas Stanton was one of the original settlers of Stonington, establishing a trading post in Pawcatuck in 1649.
+He built this home around 1670.
+His great-grandson Robert Stanton put up the farm as collateral on a debt on October 24, 1764.
+Thomas Fanning of Groton and Ezra L'Hommedieu of Long Island held the note and ended up owning the farm when Stanton could not repay the note by 1765.
+Fanning and L'Hommedieu rented the property to John Davis of Long Island, and he bought the land outright in 1772.
+The property remained in the Davis family until the late 20th century, when it was passed to a family foundation which was formed to preserve the homestead as a museum.